rclone/rclone/docs/content/_index.md

 rsync.
 It is written in [Go](https://golang.org) and is energetically maintained, and supported by a welcoming community with a wide experience of varied use cases.
-Official repos such as Ubuntu, Debian, Brew, Chocolatey include rclone.
+Official repos such as Ubuntu, Debian, Brew and Chocolatey include rclone.
 For the latest version [downloading from rclone.org](/downloads/) is recommended.

 Rclone is widely used on Linux, Windows and Mac.
 Third party